diegomtassis/md-zona-0/README.md

 #### To be implemented
 * Basically everything.

+#### Implementation decissions
+* Avoid as much as possible dynamic memory allocation.

 #### SGDK

+This Zona 0 port is built using SGDK 1.90.

 SGDK is a development kit for Sega Mega Drive created by Stephane Dallongeville https://stephane-d.github.io/SGDK/